brysonh/AnSegTest/README.md

 - **PATH:** file location which contains the function to be tested.
 Can be a relative or absolute path.
 Must include the name of the file.
   *Example: for file "test.py" located in directory "temp" within the test script's directory, PATH would be "temp/test.py"*

 - **PROTOTYPE:** name and arguments of the test function.
-Arguments should be contained within parentheses and separated py commas.
+Arguments should be contained within parentheses and separated by commas.
   *Example: for function "testFn" with arguments "filename", "point", and "vertices", PROTOTYPE would be "testFn(filename,point,vertices)"*
   #### Available arguments:
   ##### Mesh mode: